2016 Massachusetts elections

-The Massachusetts general election, 2016 was held on November 8, 2016, throughout Massachusetts.
-All 160 seats of the Massachusetts House of Representatives and all 40 seats of the Massachusetts Senate were up for election.
-The primary election for state offices was held on September 8.
+The 2016 Massachusetts elections were held on November 8, 2016, throughout Massachusetts.
+At the federal level, all 9 Massachusetts seats in the United States House of Representatives were up for election.
+At the state level, all 160 seats of the Massachusetts House of Representatives and all 40 seats of the Massachusetts Senate were up for election.
+Primary elections were held on September 8.
 Early voting was used for the first time, and took place from October 24 through November 4.